Kotlin/kotlin-by-example/examples/05_stdlib/07_firstlast.md

 </div>

-1. Define collection of numbers.
+1. Defining a collection of numbers.
-2. Pick first element.
+2. Picking the first element.
-3. Pick last element.
+3. Picking the last element.
-4. Pick first even element.
+4. Picking the first even element.
-5. Pick last odd element.
+5. Picking the last odd element.

 ### `firstOrNull`, `lastOrNull`

-Behaviour is almost the same instead if nothing was found the null is returned.
+These functions work almost the same way with one difference: they return `null` if there are no matching elements.
 <div class="language-kotlin" theme="idea" data-min-compiler-version="1.3">

 ```kotlin